cubetastic33/surrounded/README.md

 Note: This section is mostly for developers.

-The UI of the website is based on Google's Material Design, and materialize css has been used to implement some of the features.
-The database used for this website is Google's Firebase.
-The neural network has been done using Google's TensorFlow.
+The UI of the website is based on Material Design, and materialize css has been used to implement some of the features.
+The database used for this website is Firebase.